jkremser/express-generator-typescript/express-generator-typescript/README.md

 This is located under `nodemonConfig:` in `package.json` for the server and `./spec/nodemon.json` for unit-testing.
 For the `exec` property, replace `ts-node` with `node --inspect -r ts-node/register`.

-## Note for windows users

-If you use the `--with-auth` option and are on Windows, the `bcrypt` module tends to be fussy.
-To use this module on Windows you need to make sure you have the node Windows build tools installed.
-I don't want to post instructions because they might change frequently.
-I would search the Microsoft docs on how to setup Node for Windows.
-To be able to debug in VSCODE on windows I also had to install the `node-gyp` module globally as well.

 Happy web-deving :)